Available 24X7 Call For Free Consultation (281) 587-1111

 As mentioned earlier, the primary beneficiaries in a Texas wrongful death case have the right to file a lawsuit and seek compensation for their loss.
 Making a claim means that they can take legal action against the party responsible for the wrongful act and the death under the Texas wrongful death statute of their loved one.

-In Texas, generally, there is no limit on the amount of damages that can be awarded in a wrongful death case (the exceptions to no limits on compensation for wrongful death damages are cases against medical providers and governmental entities).
-However, the amount awarded will depend on the specific circumstances of the case and the evidence presented.
+In Texas, generally, there is no limit on the amount of damages that can be awarded in a wrongful death case (the exceptions to no limits on compensation for wrongful death damages in Texas are cases against:

 Wrongful death cases can be complex and emotionally draining, which is why beneficiaries need to have legal representation.
-An experienced wrongful death attorney can help navigate the legal process and ensure that the rights of the beneficiaries are protected.
+An experienced wrongful death attorney is essential to recover full compensation.

 What if the Deceased Lived for a While After the Accident?